aldijoko/project-tracking/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [OnClick Div](https://www.w3schools.com/jsref/event_onclick.asp) - This helped me for how to trigger for onclick div

 ## Author